Chinese & Japanese

 Non-majors may opt to earn a Concentration in East Asian Studies.
-For students with no prior language training, there are substantial offerings in the departments of History and Religious Studies, in addition to courses in Chinese and Japanese Literature and Culture (in translation) in the Department of Chinese and Japanese (cross-listed with General Literary Studies and East Asian Studies).
+For students with no prior language training, there are substantial offerings in the departments of History and Religious Studies, and Art History, in addition to courses in Chinese and Japanese Literature and Culture (in translation) in the Department of Chinese and Japanese (cross-listed with General Literary Studies and East Asian Studies).

 The following is a possible four-year plan to complete a major in Chinese.
 There is no formal major offered in Japanese.

 |CHI 101||CHI 102|

 |CHI 221||CHI 222|